 b.
 Newsletter Editorial Subcommittee.
 The Newsletter Editor shall be responsible for the management and editing of the Society's Newsletter, operating under policies established by the Board.
 The Newsletter Editorial Subcommittee shall consist of the Newsletter Editor, who shall be Chair, and other members as needed.
 The Chair shall submit an annual report of the activities and costs of the Society's Newsletter to the Board.

 c.
 Society for Freshwater Science Web Site Subcommittee.
-The Society for Freshwater Science Web Editor shall oversee the format and content of the Society’s Web site with input from the Board and the Public Information and Publicity Committee.
-The Society for Freshwater Science Web Site Subcommittee (the “Web Subcommittee”) shall consist of the Web Editor, the Chair of the Public Information and Publicity Committee, and other members as needed.
-The Web Editor shall also serve on the Public Information and Publicity Committee.
+The Society for Freshwater Science Media Officer shall oversee the format and content of the Society’s Web site with input from the Board and the Public Information and Publicity Committee.
+The Society for Freshwater Science Web Site Subcommittee (the “Web Subcommittee”) shall consist of the Media Officer, the Chair of the Public Information and Publicity Committee, and other members as needed.
+The Media Officer shall also serve on the Public Information and Publicity Committee.